zaherg/zaherg/README.md

 ### <samp>Hi there 👋 </samp>

-My name is Zaher Ghaibeh ([http://pronoun.is/he](http://pronoun.is/he)), a Syrian living in Istanbul.
+My name is Zaher Ghaibeh ([http://pronoun.is/he](http://pronoun.is/he)), Syrian living in Istanbul.
 Currently I am a Master's student in Entrepreneurship and Innovation Management at [Bahcesehir](http://bau.edu.tr/) University.

 On the profissional side, I am a backend (full-stack) developer and an entrepreneur.
 I live in Turkey near Istanbul and I love new shiny technology (but I code mainly in PHP).
 I use Laravel, VueJS, LiveWire, AlpineJS, TailwindCSS and Docker in my work.